Ajit (Hindi film actor): Personal life

 Ajit married three times.
 His first wife, whom he married after a brief love affair, was an Anglo-Indian and a Christian.
 The marriage was very short-lived and fell apart due to huge cultural differences and there were no children.
 Ajit married Shahida, a young lady of his own community and similar social background, in a match arranged by their parents in the usual Indian way.
-The marriage, which lasted till his death, was entirely harmonious and was blessed with three sons, namely Shahid Ali Khan, Zahid Ali Khan and Abid Ali Khan.
+The marriage, which lasted till her death, was entirely harmonious and resulted in three sons, namely Shahid Ali Khan, Zahid Ali Khan and Abid Ali Khan.
 Ajit then married a third time, and the name of his third wife was Sara/Sarah.
 The actor Jayant (better known as the father of actor Amjad Khan) took the initiative to facilitate this marriage.
-Ajit has a further two sons by his third wife name, Shezad Khan and Arbaaz Khan.
+Ajit has a further two sons by his third wife, named Shezad Khan and Arbaaz Khan.

 Ajit had a strong friendship with actor Rajendra Kumar.
 Apart from friendship, Ajit also credited Rajendra Kumar with advising and helping him to become a "leading villain" rather than a second-lead hero.
-Rajendra Kumar was instrumental in getting Ajit his first role as villain in the film Suraj.
+Rajendra Kumar was instrumental in getting Ajit his first role as the villain in the film Suraj.

-Death
+Death and survivors

-Ajit died of a sudden heart attack.
-The film industry was taken aback by the sudden death and lavished many tributes.

-Fellow "villain" Amrish Puri said Ajit's death is a sad loss to films.
-"Ajit developed his own style of acting and delivery of dialogue.
-We still remember his style of acting which is guidance to the new generation of actors."
-Another fellow villain, Prem Chopra, who starred with Ajit in many films including Jugnu, Chupa Rustom and Ram Balram as a father and son team, said Ajit was devoted in his work.
-"He had a subtle sense of humour.
-He was a cultured man.
-We had a common interest - reciting Urdu poetry."

-New-generation villain Kiran Kumar was shocked to hear that "his Ajit uncle" had died.
-"Our relationship was more personal than professional.
-I must have been hardly eight or ten years when my father (Jeevan) used to take me to Paradise Bakery opposite which was Ajit's residence.
-Father would call him by his first name Hamid, and would call him down.
-Ajit would come down, wearing lungi and jaali banian to chat with my father."
+Ajit died of a massive heart attack on 22 October 1998 in Hyderabad, India at the age of 76.
+His colleagues in the film industry — leading personalities who have acted with him, grew up seeing him in Mumbai — expressed deep sorrow over his death.
+Earlier in 1981, Ajit went into retirement after he underwent a heart by-pass surgery in the United States.